Johnathan Bond: Career

-Early Career and Ministry

 Bond began his music ministry in 1995 and gained early recognition through performances at churches, festivals, and community events.
 His music is centered on Christian themes, and his outreach includes prison ministry and faith-based recovery support.

 He has written and recorded songs primarily for HIS Choice Music Publishing, and is affiliated as a songwriter with Broadcast Music, Inc. (BMI).
 Bond is also a member of the National Songwriters Association International (NSAI), the Gospel Music Association (GMA), and the National Academy of Recording Arts and Sciences (NARAS), the organization responsible for the Grammy Awards.

 Personal life

 Bond resides in Chattanooga, Tennessee.
-He is the son of Daniel Leroy Bond (born October 9, 1944) and LaCreta Ann Smith Bond (born July 12, 1946).
-He has one son, Jesse Markale Bond (born June 3, 1988), and a daughter-in-law, Courtney.
-Johnathan Bond is also a grandfather to five grandchildren: MacKenzie Jade Bond (born May 8, 2012), Myla Danielle Bond (born August 20, 2015), Journey Brooklyn Bond (born July 2, 2018), Kiah Grace Bond (born May 24, 2020), and Jax Maverick Bond (born September 11, 2021).
+He is the son of Daniel Leroy Bond and LaCreta Ann Smith Bond.
+He has one son and grandfather to five.
 His family frequently plays a role in his ministry and music.

-1991 Car Accident and Recovery – In September 1991, Bond was involved in a serious car accident when an 18-wheeler forced his vehicle into oncoming traffic.
+In September 1991, Bond was involved in a serious car accident when an 18-wheeler forced his vehicle into oncoming traffic.
 The crash resulted in multiple severe injuries, including a fractured skull, brain trauma, broken ribs, and paralysis from the waist down.
 Initial reports at the scene declared him deceased, but according to later accounts, he regained consciousness after being prepared to be identified by the family.
 Bond attributed his recovery to divine intervention.
 He eventually made a full recovery and continued his ministry work.
 The incident has been described in various interviews and testimonies shared by Bond.